gabbo89/EEA2024-2025/docs/3a6_multivariate_analysis.md

 </details>
 <br>

 Multivariate analysis is a statistical approach that focuses on analyzing multiple variables of an experiment simultaneously.
 This technique is used to identify patterns, relationships and correlations between different variables as to detect the major combinations of factors that drive or influence the behavior of samples that are described by those variables.
 Relationships between samples that are described by those variables can also be identified using multivariate analysis methods.
-Thus, with this approach it is possible to sort the individual samples of an experiment (e.g. a number of animal or plants) into groups of samples that behave in a homogeneous way within each group but are differentiated between groups, according to the overall variables (characteristics) that describe those samples.
+Thus, with this approach it is possible to sort the individual samples of an experiment (e.g. a number of animals or plants) into groups of samples that behave in a homogeneous way within each group but are differentiated between groups, according to the overall variables (characteristics) that describe those samples.

 Among multivariate analysis methods, Principal Component Analysis stands out for popularity and broader use in scientific literature.
-It comes with different flavors, three of which will be briefly described in this mini-tutorial:
+It comes with different flavors, two of which will be briefly described in this mini-tutorial:

 1. Principal Components Analysis (in strict sense) or PCA
-2. Correspondence analysis or CA
+2. Multiple correspondence analysis or MCA
-3. Multiple correspondence analysis or MCA
+3. Correspondence Analysis or CA

-All these methods elaborate data to produce the so-called principal components, which represent a way to identify, sort and combine all the variables describing a dataset into a new set of fewer composite variables that are capable of dissecting most the of variability in the data.
+All these methods elaborate data to produce the so-called principal components, which represent a way to identify, sort and combine all the variables describing a dataset into a new set of fewer composite variables that are capable of dissecting most of the variability in the data.

 Typical datasets that are prone to be analyzed by PCA are two-entry tables with individuals indicated in rows and numerical variables indicated in columns, like the following examples (Fig. 1):